 Time to review a classic from way back in 2011 when German provider Merkur released their semi-take on that more than oft replicated slot Book of Ra.
-As the title suggests the theme is of a Dragon vs. Knights nature, more specifically of the battle in Germanic mythology between Siegfried, the hero of noble lineage and a fire breathing dragon.
+As the title suggests, the theme is of a Dragon vs Knights nature, more specifically of the battle in Germanic mythology between Siegfried, the hero of noble lineage and a fire breathing dragon.
 In the ancient tale Siegfried was victorious, but will you be if you wage(r) war with Dragon’s Treasure

 Dragon’s Treasure is a 5x3 reel, 5 pay line slot with a high volatility rating and an RTP of 95.56%.
-The end goal for anyone playing this slot is the free spins round and you can try your luck from €0.50 to €150 a spin.
+The end goal for anyone playing this slot is the free spins round, and you can try your luck from €0.50 to €150 a spin.

 Design and Symbols

 One thing is for sure, this game hasn’t remained popular over the years because of its design!
-Sure, we are talking 2011 here and graphics and animation have moved on in the online slot world considerably since then – but the graphics in Dragon’s Treasure wouldn’t have looked out of place in a late 80’s arcade game, they are pretty laughable.
+Sure, we are talking 2011 here, and graphics and animation have moved on in the online slot world considerably since then – but the graphics in Dragon’s Treasure wouldn’t have looked out of place in a late 80’s arcade game, they are pretty laughable.

-The background is some grass with what is presumably a couple of thin tree trunks either side of the game board so I’m guessing it’s a forest?
+The background is some grass with what is presumably a couple of thin tree trunks either side of the game board, so I’m guessing it’s a forest?
 The character symbols are also amusingly poorly drawn, as is the dragon and warrior battle animation.

-The low-value symbols are the standard 10, J, Q, K, and Ace and the higher value symbols start with a sword then a treasure chest, Hagen the Warrior, and Siegfried who is the highest paying symbol with five of a kind paying out a hefty 1,000x the bet size.
+The low-value symbols are the standard 10, J, Q, K, and Ace and the higher value symbols start with a sword than a treasure chest, Hagen the Warrior, and Siegfried who is the highest paying symbol with five of a kind paying out a hefty 1,000x the bet size.
 All wins pay left to right with 3 symbols on a pay line or more paying for the low-value symbols while all the higher value symbols pay from 2 of a kind upwards.
 As in most clones of Book of Ra, the scatter is also the wild, and in this instance, it is represented by the Dragon.